-Survey of Cripples in New York City
+Survey of Cripples in New York City, excerpt

 Caption: A coalition of 41 organizations, associations, and hospitals organized a survey of polio survivors after an outbreak in New York City in 1916.
 They developed recommendations for education, care, and assistive devices like braces and crutches.